Ambiguous-Cicada/Ambiguous-Cicada/APIDOCS.md

 ```
 Consists of matching functions.
 #### MatchFactory.connectSocket
-Connects the user to the `match` namespace on the server.
+Establishes a socket to connect the user to the `match` namespace on the server.

 #### MatchFactory.postMatch
 Triggers a `matching` event and creates a `matched` event listener that receives a chatRoomId from the server and switches the user to the `chat` state.

 #### MatchCtrl.connect
+Establishes the connection for the socket created in `MatchFactory.connectSocket`

 #### MatchCtrl.submit
+Triggers a `matching` event that prevents the user from entering multiple chats.
+Switches the user to a `load` state.

 #### MatchCtrl.logOut
+Logs the user out.
+User establishes a new chat on login.

 ### socket.js
 ```
 www/js/socket.js